Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 Investor & Partner FAQ

-Answers to the questions we hear most from investors, port operators, and logistics partners evaluating the methanol economy at Vizhinjam International Seaport Kerala, India.
+Responses to the questions most frequently raised by investors, port authorities, and logistics partners assessing the methanol economy at Vizhinjam International Seaport, Kerala, India.

-For tailored discussions or data-room access, contact our team directly.
+For structured introductory discussions, please contact our team directly.

 What is GXCOR's core focus at Vizhinjam? +

-GXCOR is building the infrastructure layer for methanol and sustainable fuel logistics, including terminal interfaces, storage, and port-linked movement systems.
+GXCOR is incorporated to develop the infrastructure layer for methanol and sustainable fuel logistics, including terminal interfaces, storage, and port-linked movement systems at Vizhinjam.

-Why does methanol matter for maritime logistics? +
+Why is methanol strategically relevant for maritime logistics? +

-Methanol is one of the most commercially ready alternative marine fuels, with growing engine adoption and clear pathways to renewable production.
+Methanol is among the most commercially mature alternative marine fuels, with growing engine adoption and clear pathways to renewable production.

 What makes Vizhinjam strategically important? +

-The port’s deep draft, transshipment positioning, and proximity to key shipping lanes create a natural node for methanol bunkering and corridor development.
+The port's deep draft, transshipment positioning, and proximity to major shipping lanes establish a natural node for methanol bunkering and corridor development.

 What types of partnerships are relevant? +

-We engage with fuel producers, shipping lines, port authorities, logistics operators, and investors aligned with long-term infrastructure and energy transition needs.
+We engage with fuel producers, shipping lines, port authorities, logistics operators, and investors aligned with long-term infrastructure and energy transition objectives.

 How does GXCOR align with maritime decarbonization goals? +